• Blog

 Melatonin is a hormone produced by the pineal gland in the brain.
 Melatonin regulates sleep and wakefulness.

 This supplement is a powerful sleep aid.
 It worked for one hour.
 I took two pills, which knocked me out for all seven hours.
-What I like about this sleep aid is that I felt refreshed after sleep without any side effects as it would be using chemicals.
+What I like about this sleep aid is that I feel refreshed after sleep without any side effects as it would be using chemicals.

-How did It happen?
+How did it happen?

 All ingredients are non-GMO.
 I could tell that Insomnitol is a powerful sleeping aid.
 For me, it would be enough to take melatonin.
 However, you need something more substantial but healthy stuff when jet lag hits.